We strive to produce moderate birth weight calves that hit the ground running. But for us, calving ease constitutes much

 When our customers buy a bull from us, they trust that the calves he sires will perform on the scale come fall.
 That is a weighty responsibility we don't take lightly.

 It's critical to know how our calves will perform from birth to weaning in an honest environment.
 When we moved back to the ranch, we made a promise that our calves would subsist purely on pasture grass and their mother's milk until their 205-day weights.
-This commitment also meant our cows wouldn't receive any protein supplement or extra feed in their summer pastures.
+This commitment also meant our dams wouldn't receive any protein supplement or extra feed in their summer pastures.
 While the weather, water supply and pasture conditions change every year, we are seeing the benefits of this philosophy.
 We are determining which progeny and cow families thrive amongst typical conditions here and determine our dam retention accordingly.
 For example, in 2017 we experienced severe drought while our cows produced the heaviest 205-day weight averages in our herd history.
 More than 15 percent of our bulls weighed 800 pounds or more, and 70 percent were 700 pounds or higher.
 In 2019 with better pasture conditions and fall rains, nearly 25 percent of our bulls weighted more than 800 pounds at 205 days (the breed average was 655 pounds in 2019).
 Every year we register every male calf we raise and submit performance to the American Angus Association for every individual; in 2019 our entire set averaged 81 pounds at birth and 749 pounds at 205 days.
+Our 2021 bulls averaged 79 pounds at birth and 761 pounds at 205 days.

 We understand the weight and sheer influence our sires carry with each calf crop.
 We continue to select AI and natural sires with proven pedigrees to back the weaning production, carcass value and maternal traits they pass on to progeny.